laxmanpokhrel/react-app-with-cms/README.md

 # Get This App up And Running
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 But we don't have to do it.
+Just clone this repo and follow the guidelines.

 ## Steps to get started:
 1. Simply clone this repo.